maksugr/functionalhick/src/pages/posts/en/2018-07-02/clojure-introduction.md

 So you can do `code -> data -> new data -> code` and transform your code in runtime.
 And it was just one example of really powerful conceptions of Clojure!

-That's enough for quick introduction to Clojure, feel free to read all links in this article for full picture.
-In next article we will talk deeply about syntax.
+That's enough for quick introduction to Clojure, feel free to read all links in this article for full picture. ;**In next article we will talk deeply about syntax**.